Hilda Hewlett (1864-1943)

 Billy’s 1911 flying licence and picture, with awesome hat

-They based themselves at the Brooklands in Surrey and Billy joined the Royal Aero Club though quickly discovered that women were banned from all except one of the Club’s rooms.
+They based themselves at Brooklands in Surrey and Billy joined the Royal Aero Club though quickly discovered that women were banned from all except one of the Club’s rooms.

-Billy and Gustave were living, or rather camping, in a cottage nearby, fitted out with the basics: camp beds, primus stoves, some pots and pans.
-Most waking hours were spent at the airfield.
-To supplement the income from the flying school, they built a small welding plant to provide repair services for planes and cars.
-In March 1911, they unveiled their second Farman plane, with Billy responsible for fitting all the canvas to the frame, which flew successfully on its first attempt, a new milestone for Brooklands.
-Throughout this time, Billy had been training as a pilot under Blondeau’s tuition and in August 1911, she finally became the first woman to gain her pilot’s licence in Britain and in October spoke at the Women’s Aerial League.
-Billy’s children were swept along by her passion Her daughter, Pia, went up in the sky as a passenger and in November 1911, her son Cecco, now a Lieutenant in the Royal Navy, joined his mother as a qualified as a pilot.
+Billy’s children were swept along by her passion Her daughter, Pia, went up in the sky as a passenger and in November 1911, her son Cecco, now a Lieutenant in the Royal Navy, also qualified as a pilot.
 The story of a man being taught to fly by his mother caught the imagination, even if the truth was the majority of his instruction came from others.
-He became front-page news himself in the early days of the war after going missing during a raid on Cuxhhaven on Christmas Day, 1914 and for six days was feared dead only to turn up alive and well having been rescued by a Dutch trawler.
+He became front-page news in the early days of the war after going missing during a raid on Cuxhhaven on Christmas Day, 1914 and was feared dead only to turn up six days later alive and well, having been rescued by a Dutch trawler.
 He was awarded the DSO.

 “Aviators do not know what fear is.
 When you are up in the air, the exhilaration of flight and the necessity for careful control of your machine takes away all other feeling.”